 Religious paintings glorify and narrate the story of religion in a picturesque way.
-They keep religious traditions viable and make it easier for people to visualize an event that would otherwise be hard to imagine via the use of mere words.
+They keep religious traditions viable and make it easier for people to visualise an event that would otherwise be hard to imagine via the use of mere words.

 5. The Issue With Terms

-The word Indian is deemed insulting to many peoples.
+The word Indian is deemed insulting to many people.
 The term derived from the Indies and was invented after Christopher Columbus crashed into the Caribbean islands in 1492, thinking that he had found India.
-Other terms are both problematical and non-exclusive.
+Other terms are both problematic and non-exclusive.
 You might find many various terms to represent the communities in North America, such as Native American, American Indian, Native, Indigenous, First Nations, and First Peoples.

 These terms apply to communities throughout the Americas, and the Native peoples of North America, from Panama to Alaska and northern Canada, are especially diverse.
 It is, therefore, necessary to designate individual cultures as much as we possibly can.